Does this test have other names?

 What is this test?

-A urine cortisol test may help in the diagnosis of two fairly uncommon medical conditions:
+A urine cortisol test may help in the diagnosis of 2 fairly uncommon health conditions:

 Cushing syndrome and Addison disease.
 The test also screens for other diseases that